Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 Possibly after a snack or some fishing on Lower Sand Creek Lake or the actual Sand Creek, backtrack to the trail junction and follow signs for about 1.5 miles to Upper Sand Creek Lake on the Upper Sand Creek Trail.
 Anglers report outstanding fly fishing for hybrid cutthroat trout.

 Hiking the Music Pass Trail near Westcliffe comes highly recommended for amazing views, creeks, and backpacking to these cool alpine lakes.
+My friend said Lower Sand Creek is the prettiest of the two, so don’t stress if you don’t reach the upper one.

 How to reach the Music Pass trailhead: From Westcliffe, you’ll hop on FS 119 towards Grape Creek Trailhead.
-It’s a 2.5 mile drive on a tough 4X4 road with a high clearance vehicle with AWD or 4WD.
+Keep going up: a 2.5 mile drive on a tough 4X4 road with a high clearance vehicle with AWD or 4WD.
 Trail is usually well maintained and easy to follow and not too steep considering the elevation gain!
 Follow map directions from All Trails page for Upper and Lower Sand Creek Trail.

 If you don’t have a high clearance vehicle, but you enjoy long hikes, park near the Grape Creek Trailhead, and start your hike from there, adding 5 miles total to your hike.
 From there, if you just go to Lower Sand Creek Lake (the more scenic lake), you’ll log nearly 12 miles round trip.